snacktavish/fastdate/README.md

 ## Usage example

-In the example below, we will estimate the divergence times of a dataset using FASTDATE.
+In the example below, we will estimate the divergence times (`--divtimes`) of a dataset using FASTDATE.
+Prior to that we print the input tree file in ascii art (`--show-treee`).

-`./fastdate --divtimes --tree-file tree.newick --alignment-file alignment.fasta --out-file output.log`
+`./fastdate --divtimes --show-tree --tree-file tree.newick --out-file output.log`

 ## FASTDATE license and third party licenses